Dark Princess

 Dark Princess, written by sociologist W. E. B. Du Bois in 1928, is one of his five historical novels.
 One of Du Bois's favorite works, the novel explores the beauty of people of color around the world.
 This was part of Du Bois' use of fiction to explore his times in a way not possible in non-fiction history.
 He expressed fully imagined lives of his characters, using them to explore the richness and beauty of black culture.
 The novel was not well received when published.
 It was criticized for its expression of eroticism as well as for what some critics thought was a failed attempt at social realism.

+It entered the public domain in the United States in 2024.